-The fact is, you’re not alone in your endless search (or anxiety) around how to best manage your finances.
+How many times have you asked Google™ how to pay off your debt?
+Or how much you should be saving?
+Or what about the best way to allocate your 401(k) or investments?If you’re like the majority of those in their 20s-40s, the internet is probably managing your finances (and possibly raising your kids… not that I’d know anything about that though.The fact is, you’re not alone in your endless search (or anxiety) around how to best manage your finances.
 There is a TON of information out there and it can be even more stressful trying to make the right decision and determine what’s best for you.So why did I write Work Your Wealth

-When I launched Workable Wealth, my desire was to help people in their 20s, 30s and 40s across the country make smarter choices with their money (that’s you!).
+and add more information into the mix?When I launched Workable Wealth, my desire was to help people in their 20s, 30s and 40s across the country make smarter choices with their money (that’s you!).
 I was tired of my generation being ignored by the personal finance industry.
 I was put off by the outdated information touted by people my grandparents’ ages – and, frankly, I was 100% irritated with the media’s stance that our generation “didn’t want financial advice.”

 I was lucky enough to actually major in money in college.

-After 12 years in the personal finance industry, one of the biggest things I’ve learned is that people need clear-cut guidance.
+Not surprisingly, however, most people have other passions to pursue.
+I realized early on that there’s a huge disconnect between today’s education system and financial planning firms and the availability and accessibility of financial information and guidance for this age group.
+Translation: There is none.After 12 years in the personal finance industry, one of the biggest things I’ve learned is that people need clear-cut guidance.
 It’s exhausting to sit through meetings full of fancy lingo or to spend hours digging through online articles trying to figure out where to start and which advice is the best advice or applies to your unique situation.
 The internet can only offer up so much information.
 Of the hundreds upon hundreds of conversations I’ve had with my peers and those looking to get on track financially, it all comes down to wanting and needing a set action plan of steps to take and a clue as to where to begin.I wrote Work Your Wealth

 to provide just that.
 This book cuts through the crap, shares example upon example and lays out an organized plan of attack to leave you with clarity and confidence in your financial life.
 Each chapter closes with a list of detailed Money Moves you need to make to get started in each area and directs you on how to proceed.
 This book focuses on real, actionable, and specific steps you can take now and breaks it down so that your money stress and intimidation is left behind.
 Work Your Wealth: 9 Steps to Making Smarter Choices With Your Money

 digs into the “how” behind each step and leaves you with easy-to-follow directions in applying each action to your life.
 At the end of each chapter, you’ll have completed a piece of your very own personal financial plan, leaving you that much closer to reaching your goals.

 What You’ll Find in the Pages